Unboxed-Software/solana-course/content/compressed-nfts.md

 The Solana ledger is a list of entries containing signed transactions.
 In theory, this can be traced back to the genesis block.
 This effectively means any data that has ever been put into a transaction exists in the ledger.

-When you want to store compressed data, you pass it to the State Compression program where it gets hashed and emitted as an “event” to the Noop program.
+When you want to store compressed data, you pass it to the State Compression program where it gets hashed and emitted as an “event” to the No-op program.
 The hash is then stored in the corresponding concurrent merkle tree.
-Since the data passed through a transaction and even exists on the Noop program logs, it will forever exist on the ledger state.
+Since the data passed through a transaction and even exists on the No-op program logs, it will forever exist on the ledger state.

 ### Index data for easy lookup

 Under normal conditions, you would typically access on-chain data by fetching the appropriate account.
 When using state compression, however, it’s not so straightforward.

 As mentioned above, the data now exists in the ledger state rather than in an account.
-The easiest place to find the full data is in the logs of the Noop instruction, but while this data will in a sense exist in the ledger state forever, it will likely be inaccessible through validators after a certain period of time.
+The easiest place to find the full data is in the logs of the No-op instruction, but while this data will in a sense exist in the ledger state forever, it will likely be inaccessible through validators after a certain period of time.

 To save space and be more performant, validators don’t retain every transaction back to the genesis block.
-The specific amount of time you’ll be able to access the Noop instruction logs related to your data will vary based on the validator, but eventually you’ll lose access to it if you’re relying directly on instruction logs.
+The specific amount of time you’ll be able to access the No-op instruction logs related to your data will vary based on the validator, but eventually you’ll lose access to it if you’re relying directly on instruction logs.

 Technically, you *can* replay transaction state back to the genesis block but the average team isn’t going to do that, and it certainly won’t be performant.
-Instead, you should use an indexer that will observe the events sent to the Noop program and store the relevant data off chain.
+Instead, you should use an indexer that will observe the events sent to the No-op program and store the relevant data off chain.
 That way you don’t need to worry about old data becoming inaccessible.

 ## Create a cNFT Collection